Frank Price: Industry reflections

 Price came from the artistic side of the industry, starting out as a script writer.
 He considered this an advantage later when deciding to make a film, saying "Unwilling to base my decisions on other people's perceptions, I spent a lot of my time reading [scripts].
 From what I understand, however, that's the exception rather than the rule."
-Price was also a serious reader, after his 1987 departure from Universal he devoured books ranging from Das Kapital to Adam Smith's The Wealth of Nations.
+Price was also a serious reader; after his 1987 departure from Universal he devoured books ranging from Das Kapital to Adam Smith's The Wealth of Nations.
 Price worked on a novel of his own (never published), he said it was "my version of The Last Tycoon", an unfinished novel by F. Scott Fitzgerald about the life of a Hollywood studio manager.
 "I know that world better than F. Scott Fitzgerald," Price said.
 "This is a business like no other.
 Though there may not be any more politics and infighting in Hollywood than elsewhere, the stakes are so much higher.
 One bad casting decision can ruin a picture."

 Personal life and death

 Price's first "marriage" was while he was still a teenager, to Barbara Christensen; it ended in annulment (it was never legal).
 The couple had a son born January 13, 1949, who they put up for adoption, and he was raised as Mike Damitz; Price reunited with him in 2018, and they remained close until Damitz's death in 2024 at the age of 75.
 He then married Phyllis Hull, with whom he had two sons: Steve Price (deceased 2024), who worked with his father in film production, and David Price, who directed films such as Children of the Corn II: The Final Sacrifice.

 After that marriage ended in divorce, Price married Katherine Crawford on May 15, 1965, an actress known for Riding with Death (1976), A Walk in the Spring Rain (1970) and Gemini Man (1976).
-She starred in The Alfred Hitchcock Hour (1963 – Season 1 Episode 28: "Last Seen in Blue Jeans") as Loren Saunders.
+She starred in The Alfred Hitchcock Hour (1963 – Season 1 Episode 28: "Last Seen in Blue Jeans") as Loren Saunders and also was guest star in an early episode of The Man from U.N.C.L.E.
 Her father was Roy Huggins, who created and produced TV shows like The Fugitive, The Rockford Files and Maverick.
 Price and Katherine had two sons, including Roy Price, a former Amazon Studios executive.
-The couple remained married for 60 years, until Franks death.
+The couple remained married for 60 years, until Frank’s death.

 Price died in his sleep of natural causes at his home in Santa Monica, California, on August 25, 2025, at the age of 95.